-41.1 The Trust may make amendments of its constitution only if:
+- 41.1 The Trust may make amendments to its Constitution only if: - 41.1.1 more than half of the members of the Council of Governors voting at a meeting approve the amendments; and - 41.1.2 more than half of the members of the Board of Directors voting at a meeting approve the amendments.

-- 41.1.1 More than half of the members of the Council of Governors voting approve the amendments; and - 41.1.2 More than half of the members of the Board of Directors voting approve the amendments. - 41.2 The Constitution shall be formally reviewed by the Council of Governors and Board of Directors every 3 years. - 41.3 Amendments made under paragraph 42.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 41.4 Where an amendment is made to the constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust): - 41.4.1 At least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment, and - 41.4.2 The Trust must give the members an opportunity to vote on whether they approve the amendment. - 41.5 If more than half of the members present and voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 41.6 Amendments by the Trust of its constitution are to be notified to Monitor.
-For the avoidance of doubt, Monitor's functions do not include a power or duty to determine whether or not the constitution, as a result of the amendments, accords with Schedule 7 of the 2006 Act.
+- 41.2 The Constitution shall be formally reviewed by the Council of Governors and Board of Directors every 3 years. - 41.3 Amendments made under paragraph 41.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the Constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 41.4 Where an amendment is made to the Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust): - 41.4.1 At least one member of the Council of Governors most likely the Lead Governor must attend the next Annual Members' Meeting and present the amendment, and - 41.4.2 The Trust must give the members an opportunity to vote on whether they approve the amendment. - 41.5 If more than half of the members present and voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 41.6 Amendments by the Trust of its Constitution are to be notified to NHS Improvement/England.
+For the avoidance of doubt, NHS Improvement/England's functions do not include a power or duty to determine whether or not the Constitution, as a result of the amendments, accords with Schedule 7 of the 2006 Act.